Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 How did you research this, and is it fair to Koi?

 Every claim is from a public source — Koi's own site, its California business registration, the FDA database, court dockets, its lab partner's accreditation, and the independent Leafreport audit.
-We gave Koi full credit for its genuine strengths (named family founders, a named accredited lab, batch lookup, and an independent transparency ranking) and were careful with the negatives: we labeled the FDA letter and lawsuits as allegations, noted that one lawsuit was dismissed and the other's outcome is unverified, and explicitly did NOT attribute any delta-8 enforcement sweep to Koi, which it wasn't part of.
-If Koi documents its facility certifications and tightens its label accuracy, we'll update the file — see the notice at the foot of this page.
+We gave Koi full credit for its genuine strengths (named family founders, a named accredited lab, batch lookup, and an independent transparency ranking) and were careful with the negatives: we labeled both FDA letters and both lawsuits as allegations, noted that one lawsuit was dismissed and the other's outcome is unverified, and kept the sweep distinction precise (Koi was not in the 2022 multi-company sweep; its 2023 letter was an individual action).
+This file is also proof our corrections policy is real: we missed the July 2023 letter at first publication, found it during our own sources audit, and updated the file and the score the same day — in the open.
+If Koi resolves the FDA's concerns and documents its certifications, we'll update again — see the notice at the foot of this page.